VTimofeenko/conventional-commit-helper/README.md

 - Distribution: only accessible through nix (will not be done unless someone actually needs this)
 - Scopes: Scopes are checked only for the current branch (most likely will not be done)
+- General: bare repositories are not supported (most likely will not be done)

 # Usage